lxjv/zeppelin/src/content/pages/contact/index.md

 > I don't have a good XMPP client yet, so I won't see your messages.
 Feel free to send me recommendations for MacOS or iOS

 #### IRC
-- la on the omg.lol server
+- la on the omg.lol server (or concorde when i'm connecting straight from a device)
 - laker on liberachat

 ### Encryption keys